 This post describes how to make API calls in Typescript, and how we can support types and interfaces while calling REST APIs.

-If you just want to see the example code, go here
+If you just want to see the example code, you can view it on Github

 Typescript helps developers by providing static analysis and autocomplete features for their Javascript code.
-When calling REST APIs, the response is normally in a serialized format, most commonly JSON.
+When calling REST APIs, the response is normally in a serialized JSON format.

-- Assigning a type to the API call itself
+- Assigning a type to function that calls the API

 - Assigning a type to the API response